Fowlart/startup_informer/readme.md

 ### Note:

 * This script requires root privileges to access system logs.
-* Because of keyring usage, the script should run *after* the user login

 **Linux command to include and study**
 - `crontab -e`